-The Program has a strong history of reducing adverse impacts of irrigation on the environment and third parties, whilst improving water use efficiency and best practice land management for environmental and productive outcomes.
+The Program has a strong history of reducing adverse impacts of irrigation on the environment and third parties, while improving water use efficiency and best practice land management for environmental and productive outcomes.

-The Program is administered by DELWP and is delivered in partnership with Catchment Management Authorities (CMAs), extension staff from the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) and rural water corporations.
+The Program is administered by DELWP and is delivered in partnership with Catchment Management Authorities (CMAs), extension staff from the Department of Jobs, Precincts and Regions (DJPR) and rural water corporations.

-Irrigated agriculture in Victoria accounts for 38% of the state’s agricultural output, contributing $4.4 billion to the economy in 2013-14, while utilising just 3% of the state’s land area.
+- Irrigated agriculture in Victoria accounts for 33% of the state’s agricultural output, contributing $4.9 billion to the economy in 2017–18, while using less than 4% of the state's agricultural land and just 2% of the state’s land area.
 The intensive nature of irrigation has the potential to have significant impacts at the local and catchment scale if left unmanaged.

 - Develops and implements regional Land and Water Management Plans (LWMPs) in major irrigation regions to reduce the environmental and third-party impacts of irrigation and improve farm water use efficiency;

 - Ensures Victoria complies with salinity impact obligations under the Murray-Darling Basin Agreement and the Basin Salinity Management 2030 strategy;